project-chip/connectedhomeip/silabs_examples/unify-matter-bridge/readme_building.md

 Now setup the Matter environment.

-After having all the necessary submodules source the environment of Matter with the below command.
+Once you have all the necessary submodules, source the environment of Matter with the command below.

 The source command will load a number of build tools, and will make sure the correct toolchains and compilers are used for compiling the Unify Matter Bridge.

 ```bash